Does Homeowners Insurance Cover Storage Units?

 Document Your Belongings Beforehand

-Before you ever need to file a claim, keep a detailed inventory of the items you place in storage.
-Photos or videos of your belongings, along with receipts for higher-value items, provide proof of both ownership and value when your insurer asks.
+Keep a detailed inventory of items in your storage.
+Photos or videos of your belongings, along with receipts for higher-value items, prove ownership and value when your insurer asks.

 2. 2